 If you really want to get airborne, try the launch pad lanes where you can jump from a ledge onto a trampoline and propel yourself into a huge pit filled with foam blocks.

 On the dodgeball court, you can join a pick-up game of the old playground favorite played on trampolines.
 There's also a slam dunk basketball zone where you can practice your best LeBron James imitation.

-HiWire Trampoline Park in Columbia offers additional activities focused on the circus arts.
-The 30,000-square-foot facility features two tightropes and two Cirque du Soleil-style aerial silks strung over foam pits.
+Many of the parks offer additional activities focused on the circus arts, including tightropes and Cirque du Soleil-style aerial silks strung over foam pits.

 But it's the flying trapeze that draws all the wannabe circus stars and thrill seekers.
 In this activity, you jump off a high platform, swing through the air and drop into a foam pit.

-The Midlands trampoline park also features an obstacle course with 15 challenges of varying degrees of difficulty.
+Most also have obstacle courses with challenges of varying degrees of difficulty.
 Inspired by the television show, "American Ninja Warrior," the obstacles include unstable bridges, rope nets, a rock wall and a spinning log.

-To ensure the safety of the youngest jumpers, HiWire offers a kiddie court exclusively for children no more than 40 inches tall.
-In addition, the entire park is open only to children 6 and younger from 9 to 10 a.m.
-Monday through Saturday.
+To ensure the safety of the youngest jumpers, some trampoline parks offer a kiddie court exclusively for children no more than 40 inches tall.

 Want to visit a trampoline park on your next South Carolina vacation?
 Try one of these: